Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Dodgers' 4.21 team ERA ranks 17th across all MLB pitching staffs.
+- The Dodgers' 4.20 team ERA ranks 16th among all league pitching staffs.

-- Dodgers pitchers combine to surrender 160 total home runs at a clip of 1.2 per game (to rank 14th in the league).
+- The Dodgers rank 15th in baseball in home runs surrendered (162 total, 1.2 per game).

-- In his last outing on Tuesday against the Arizona Diamondbacks, the right-hander went six innings, allowing four earned runs while surrendering seven hits.
+- His last appearance was on Tuesday against the Arizona Diamondbacks, when the righty threw six innings, surrendering four earned runs while allowing seven hits.

-- The 24-year-old has an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .236 batting average against him.
+- The 24-year-old has put up an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.